vodquang96/django-anymail/docs/esps/brevo.rst

 esp_extra support
 -----------------

-To use Sendinblue features not directly supported by Anymail, you can set a message's :attr:`~anymail.message.AnymailMessage.esp_extra` to a `dict` that will be merged into the json sent to Sendinblue's `smtp/email API`_.
+To use Brevo features not directly supported by Anymail, you can set a message's :attr:`~anymail.message.AnymailMessage.esp_extra` to a `dict` that will be merged into the json sent to Brevo's `smtp/email API`_.

-For example, you could set Sendinblue's *batchId* for use with their `batched scheduled sending`_:
+For example, you could set Brevo's *batchId* for use with their `batched scheduled sending`_:

     .. code-block:: python